darthwalsh/bin/apps/carlwa.com.md

 ### RSS feed
 One for new posts, one for edits?
 ### Blog/wiki from markdown
 More of a [bliky](https://martinfowler.com/bliki/WhatIsaBliki.html), want to create permanent content here.
 Anybody can edit with link back to github.com.
+Working to create [Evergreen notes](https://notes.andymatuschak.org/Evergreen_notes).

 Content licensed with some CreativeCommons
 - [ ] originally watned NonDerivative, but I like people being able to just fork the repo...?